RentoSaijo/nhlscraper/index.md

 <img src="man/figures/logo.png" width=100 alt="nhlscraper Logo"/> </a><h2><strong>nhlscraper</strong></h2>
 </div>

-nhlscraper is a CRAN-approved R-package for scraping NHL data using the NHL and ESPN APIs.
-It primarily wraps [endpoints documented by Zachary Maludzinski](https://github.com/Zmalski/NHL-API-Reference), [Drew Hynes](https://gitlab.com/dword4/nhlapi/), and [Joseph Wilson](https://github.com/pseudo-r/Public-ESPN-API); it also includes newly discovered endpoints by myself.
-It covers data from high-level multi-season summaries and award winners to low-level play-by-play logs and sports books' odds.
-Since the NHL API endpoints got reworked in 2023, many of the earlier scrapers became defunct; this one should be updated for the new endpoints.
+nhlscraper is a CRAN-approved minimum-dependency R package for scraping and cleaning NHL data via the NHL and ESPN APIs.
+It primarily wraps 500+ [endpoints](https://github.com/RentoSaijo/nhlscraper/wiki) from high-level multi-season summaries and award winners to low-level decisecond replays and bookmakers' odds, making them significantly more accessible.
+It also features cleaning functions, primarily for play-by-plays, to help analyze the data.

 ### Prerequisite

 - R/RStudio; you can check out my [tutorial](https://youtu.be/hGM1t6usDQ8) if you are not familiar!

 ### Installation

 Install the official version from [CRAN](https://cran.r-project.org) with:
 ```r
 install.packages('nhlscraper')